RomainLanglois/SLAE_x86/SLAE_assignments/assignment1/README.md

 A bind shell is a shell that binds to a specific port on the target host to listen for incoming connections.

 ### 1.2) Example of a TCP bind shell in C
 An example of a TCP bind shell in C can be found below.
-This example has been created in order to help me to code the assembly version.
+This example has been created in order to help me code the assembly version.
 ```c
 #include <sys/socket.h>
 #include <netinet/in.h>